-This past week, Memphis has seen wind chills in the single digits, so we know that landscaping is probably the last thing on your mind!
+This past week, Jackson Roofing Solutions has seen wind chills in the single digits, so we know that landscaping is probably the last thing on your mind!
 But if you’re starting to feel a little bit of cabin fever set in, there are plenty of winter landscaping projects you can take on to prepare for the warmer months ahead.
 From general lawn care to elements of design, we’ve put together a handful of ideas you can implement now to give you a healthier yard once the flowers and showers of spring show up.

 Remove Leaves and Debris

 Here in the MidSouth, we’re blessed with an abundance of beautiful trees.
 But with that beauty comes a whole lot of leaves falling once fall arrives!
 A lawn that’s covered in leaves, sticks, and other debris will keep the vulnerable grass blades below from receiving the sunlight they need.
 This can cause problems with your lawn’s overall growth and health.